-This route of trekking was forbidden to the tourists up to 1991, later on when the Japanese Expedition them
+Around the Manaslu trekking route was forbidden to the tourists up to 1991, later on when the Japanese Expedition them

-ascended the Manaslu Peak (8157m.), it became popular as ” Jamanese Mountain .”
-This trek begins from Gorkha, Trishuli Bazar or Dhading.
+ascended the Manaslu Peak (8157m.), it became popular as ” Japanese Mountain .”
+This trek begins from Gorkha, Trishuli Bazaar of Dhading.
 From one of them

 Gorkha –The place is served by buses from Kathmandu Pokhara and Narayan Ghat.

 Trishuli Bazaar -Trishuli Bazaar or Dhunche will be an alternative station point to trek around Manaslu.
 Buses to Trishuli or Dhunche will be available from Kathmandu early in the morning.